 The feet are sized in proportion to the bone of the individual dog, oval in shape, and well-knuckled up.
 The pads are thickly cushioned and well furred between the toes and pads.
 Hair on the feet may be trimmed between the pads and around the outer edges of the feet.
 All dewclaws may be removed.

 Faults: Splayed feet; long feet; poorly cushioned pads.

 The tail should be well furred and set on just below the level of the topline.
-The preferred tail carriage is a loose curl, which falls to the center of the back or drapes to either side of the body.
-The tail may hang down when the dog is relaxed or in unfamiliar situations but forms a loose curl when the dog is alert or moving.
+The preferred tail carriage is a loose, natural curl, which falls to the center of the back or drapes to either side of the body.
+The tail may hang down when the dog is relaxed or in unfamiliar situations but forms a loose, natural curl when the dog is alert or moving.
 Dark hairs at the tip of the tail are preferred.

 Faults: Tail stands away from the back or sides of the body when curled.

-Disqualification: Tail too short to curl over and touch the back.
+Disqualification: Tail too short to curl over and naturally touch the back.

-The coat is double and of sufficient length to give a well furred appearance reminiscent of the breed’s Alaskan Husky heritage.
+The coat is double and of sufficient length to give a well furred appearance reminiscent of the breeds northern heritage.
 The coat is never so long as to obscure the outline of the dog.
-The neck is well furnished with hair, which forms a protective ruff blending into the apron.
+The neck is well furnished with fur, which forms a protective ruff blending into the apron.
 The tail is well furred with longer hair at the base and underside of the tail.
 Longer-coated dogs may have some feathering on the rear of the front legs; the rear of the hindquarters, from the buttocks to the hock joint; underside of the body and tail; and the ears.

 The undercoat is soft, dense, and of sufficient length to support the outer coat.
 The guard hairs of the outer coat are straight and never harsh nor extremely soft.
 The absence of undercoat during the shedding season is normal.
 This breed is presented in a completely natural condition except that trimming of hair between the pads and around the feet to present a neater appearance is permissible.